PnS2018/pns2018.github.com/session_01.md

 Welcome to the first session of the course ['Deep Learning on Raspberry Pi'](../README.md).

 In this session, we will revisit the basic concepts of linear algebra.
-Then, after a small introduction to the scripting language Python, we will familiarize ourselves with Numpy, a Python package used for scientific computing.
+Then, we will familiarize ourselves with Numpy, a Python package used for scientific computing.
 Then we will familiarize ourselves with a few basics of symbolic computation.
 At the end of this session, there will be a few exercises which will further help understanding the concepts introduced.

 ## Linear Algebra